zootboy/asyncfatfs/doc/Using_asyncfatfs.md

 `FAT_FILE_ATTRIBUTE_HIDDEN` flags and skip or ignore these files.
 For example, the `System Volume Information` directory (typically given the short name `SYSTEM~1`) created by Windows has both of these flags set.

-Once the terminator directory entry has been encountered, the user application must stop calling findNext and call `afatfs_findLast` to clean up the directory iterator.
+Once the terminator directory entry has been encountered, the user application must stop calling `afatfs_findNext` and call `afatfs_findLast` to clean up the directory iterator.

 `void afatfs_findLast(afatfsFilePtr_t directory)`

-This call cleans up the resources used during a directory listing operation.
+This function cleans up the resources used during a directory listing operation.
 The `directory` argument is the file handle to the directory that was being listed.
 If no previous listing operation was in progress, this function is a no-op.
 It is safe to call it more than once.
-After findLast has been called, the `finder` object may be freed and the `directory` object may be closed with `afatfs_fclose` if it is no longer needed.
+After `afatfs_findLast` has been called, the `finder` object may be freed and the `directory` object may be closed with `afatfs_fclose` if it is no longer needed.

 `bool fat_isDirectoryEntryEmpty(fatDirectoryEntry_t *entry)`